richarms/galaxyGAN/README.md

 ### Unique synthetic radio galaxies

 Simulations of the radio sky for next-generation instruments and algorithms require models that are both cosmologically accurate and unique.
 This project tackles the latter.
-It is a data-augmentation; we take as input images of known extended radio sources, capture the features of this latent space, and generate images of 'new' radio galaxies.
+It is a data-augmentation; we take as input images of known extended radio sources, train a deep convolutional generative adverserial network (GAN), and generate unique images of radio galaxies.